 Going slowly also give you both an opportunity to practice your self-regulation skills, which means that you’ll be able to improve more easily.
 You might find it useful to work with a therapist or a coach, since they can help you identify your patterns and offer specific tools to address them.
 Partners can be a big support, but they’re sometimes too close to the situation to have as much clarity as you need.

 That’s especially true if the way your flooding manifests causes them to feel flooded and vice versa.
 In those situations, you’re each escalating the other and headed for a spiral (or an explosion).
 It’s not impossible for the two of you to resolve it on your own, but some outside perspective and support can make it much less difficult.

 Part of what makes emotional flooding a challenge is that it makes it difficult to think clearly and speak non-defensively at exactly the moment when you need to.
 Changing your patterns and responses won’t happen overnight, and it’s important to have realistic expectations about what you (and/or your partner) can do.
 Celebrate the small triumphs, rather than focusing on how they aren’t enough.
 And when things don’t go smoothly, use that as an opportunity to find a better approach next time.
 Beating yourself up for not “getting it right” will only make things more difficult.

 Your habits and patterns around emotional flooding are probably deeply ingrained, perhaps for years.
 It’ll take some time to change them, but every little bit helps speed things along.
 And with some consistent effort, you’ll get to a place where you look back on where you were are you’ll be amazed at how far you’ve come.

 As a somatic sex educator and relationship coach, I want to help you find new ways to create the relationships that support you and make you thrive.
-Get in touch with me to schedule a free 30 minute Get Acquainted skype call.
+Get in touch with me to schedule a free Get Acquainted call.
 Let’s talk about what’s going on for you and how I can help you make sex easy.